arun-kr-reddy/notes/notes/operating_system.md

   ```
 - **role of OS in translation:**
   - maintains free list of memeory
-  - allocated space to process during creation & cleans up when done
+  - allocate space to process during creation & clean up when done
   - maintains information of where space is allocated to each process (in PCB)
   - sets address translation information in hardware & updates this on context switch
   - handles traps due to illegal memory access